farlee2121/DevEssentialsBlog/content/draft/0-WIP-construction-fundamentals.md

 - i'm starting to change my mind.
 I think the way of working may help reinforce the way we design

+## What is the layout of construction techniques?

+It has a lot to do with your programming paradigm

+Some techniques
+- DbC
+- type-driven
+- event sourcing?
+- table-driven
+- "inside-out" refactoring
+- polymorphism
+- Patterns
+- state machines

+Clarity (thus naming, scope, info hiding, coupling) are always relevant

+What have other books on the subject included?
+- Clean Code
+  - naming
+  - comments
+  - functions, parameters
+  - objects & data structures
+  - comments
+  - formatting
+  - boundaries (hiding ideas outside domain)
+  - emergence & successive refinement
+  - concurrency (why?)
+  - !!! smells and heuristics
+    - these embody a lot of situational decisions that are hard to systemize
+- Code Complete
+- Pragmatic Programmer

 ## Presentation Outline